 Lower canyon is much more kids-friendly, as walking through narrow passages between the walls is a lot of fun for children.

 The famous light beams are more common and photogenic in the Upper Canyon.
 The crowds and the tour guide rushing you will prevent you from taking any acceptable photos.
-The only chance to get a good photograph is to book a photographic tour.
+A photographic tour is the only chance to get a good photograph is to book .
 On the other hand it is still possible to get a good picture in the Lower Canyon.
 It is also more colorful, as more light reaches it.

 Lower Canyon is cheaper than the Upper.

 So is it worth to visit both canyons?
 It is not.
 You should choose one of them, there are so many natural wonders in the vicinity and it would be a shame to waste time on both of the canyons.